IsaacHair/map25.2/basic_library_1/readme.txt

 Note that, unless otherwise stated, the c functions act as macros, eg "calladd" will write the code that calls the addition function at that rom address, or "genpred16" will write the code to get the predecessor of the general register at that rom address.

+Version 1_00: doesnt work as of now, or at least it apppears to fail with the add32() macro.